Nara-sakurai/webproject/README.md

 ## Features

 1. **Products Management**:

    - Add, view, update, and delete sneaker products.
    - Products are stored in the `product` table within the `gproducts` database.

 2. **User Management**:

    - Register and manage user accounts.
    - Users are stored in the `users` table within the `gproducts` database.

 3. **Dynamic Web Pages**:

    - EJS templates for rendering dynamic content.

 4. **Database Integration**:

    - MySQL database connectivity for storing and retrieving product and user data.

 5. **Flash Messages**:

    - Inform users of actions (success, error, etc.) through flash messages.

 6. **Image Upload**:

    - Allows uploading images for products using Multer.

 7. **Delete Alerts**:

    - Confirmation alerts for deleting records.

 8. **PHP Integration**:

    - PHP is used to manage and interact with the MySQL database via MAMP for database creation and testing.

+9. **MVC Architecture**:

+   - Implements a clear separation of concerns using the Model-View-Controller design pattern for better code organization.

+10. **CRUD Operations**:

+    - Provides complete CRUD functionality for managing products and users.

 ---